-We need to ensure:
+We need ensure:

-- That we uphold British Values through the careful design of our curriculum (see our school website for planning examples), - Lessons across the curriculum promote school's core values and help pupils to value differences and to challenge prejudice and stereotyping - for example, opportunities for pupils to discuss issues of identity and diversity and what it means 'to live together in the UK'. - A programme of curriculum based activities whereby pupils' understanding of community and diversity is enriched through visits and meetings with members of different communities. - Support for pupils for whom English is an additional language (EAL) to enable them to achieve at the highest possible level. - An effective voice and involvement of pupils in the governance and organisation of the school in a way that teaches them to participate in and make a difference in school, in their local community and beyond, for example, through our School Council.
+- Lessons across the curriculum that promote common values and help pupils to value differences and to challenge prejudice and stereotyping - for example, opportunities in citizenship classes for pupils to discuss issues of identity and diversity and what it means 'to live together in the UK'. - A programme of curriculum based activities whereby pupils' understanding of community and diversity is enriched through visits and meetings with members of different communities. - Support for pupils for whom English is an additional language (EAL) to enable them to achieve at the highest possible level in English. - An effective voice and involvement of pupils in the governance and organisation of the school in a way that teaches them to participate in and make a difference in school, in their local community and beyond, for example, through our School Council..